 top of page

-COACHES' CORNER - How We Try To Make Coaching Easy For You!
+COACHES' CORNER - Coaching Made Easy

-The following section each contain various content to help you get started (or continue) as coach with MVLAGS.
-As always, please feel free to reach out to president@mvlags.org or vp@mvlags.org for more info!
+Our goal is to make being a MVLAGS coach as easy and rewarding as possible.
+The following content can help you get started (or continue) as coach with MVLAGS, plus we provide pre-season and in-season coaching tools such as coaching clinics.
+Please reach out to president@mvlags.org or vp@mvlags.org for more info!

-Resources to Get You Started Coaching with MVLAGS:
+Get Started With Coaching

 Coaching Skill Clinics

-MVLAGS is planning a variety of clinics for players and coaches before and during the spring season.
+MVLAGS will run a variety of clinics for players and coaches before and during the spring season.
 The emphasis of the clinics will be on coaching the coaches - supporting our coaches with the basic knowledge, drills and techniques to implement sound practices and raise the level of play for all ages.
-We will hold a few clinics run by external organizations with softball expertise to share with our players and coaches.
+Coaches are encouraged to attend any or all clinics to learn from experienced coaches who lead the clinic(s).

-Planning Practices
+Tips for Planning Practices

 There is a clear correlation between team improvement and practice organization.
 This is true regardless of the experience of the staff.
 That is, a very experienced coaching staff which does not plan practices may not witness as much skill improvement as a less experienced staff that puts an emphasis on practice planning.
-Probably the most important factor is dividing the team members into groups, so that each player has a higher ratio of activity (to inactivity).
-If different staff members are teaching different skills at separate stations, the groups of players can be cycled through the stations with less downtime and with more variety.
-Keep the players interested, engaged, and consistently moving!

 In considering a practice, there should be: